cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 .. code-block:: python

     underperforming_group_kwargs = {
+        # Constructor arguments for `UnderperformingGroupIssueManager`
-    	"threshold": # `threshold` argument to constructor of `UnderperformingGroupIssueManager`.
-Non-negative floating value between 0 and 1 used for determinining group of points with low confidence.
+        "threshold": # Non-negative floating value between 0 and 1 used for determinining group of points with low confidence.
-        "metric": # `metric` argument to constructor of `UnderperformingGroupIssueManager`.
-String for the distance metric used for nearest neighbors search if necessary. `metric` argument to constructor of `sklearn.neighbors.NearestNeighbors`, "k": # `k` argument to constructor of `UnderperformingGroupIssueManager`.
-Integer representing the number of nearest neighbors for constructing the nearest neighbour graph. `n_neighbors` argument to constructor of `sklearn.neighbors.NearestNeighbors`, "min_cluster_samples": # `min_cluster_samples` argument to constructor of `UnderperformingGroupIssueManager`.
-Non-negative integer value specifying the minimum number of examples required for a cluster to be considered as the underperforming group.
+        "metric": # String for the distance metric used for nearest neighbors search if necessary. `metric` argument to constructor of `sklearn.neighbors.NearestNeighbors`.
+        "k": # Integer representing the number of nearest neighbors for constructing the nearest neighbour graph. `n_neighbors` argument to constructor of `sklearn.neighbors.NearestNeighbors`.
+        "min_cluster_samples": # Non-negative integer value specifying the minimum number of examples required for a cluster to be considered as the underperforming group.
-        "clustering_kwargs": # `clustering_kwargs` dict of keyword arguments to constructor of `UnderperformingGroupIssueManager`.
-Key-value pairs representing arguments for the constructor of the clustering algorithm class.
+        "clustering_kwargs": # Key-value pairs representing arguments for the constructor of the clustering algorithm class.

+        # Argument for the find_issues() method of UnderperformingGroupIssueManager
-        "cluster_ids": # `cluster_ids` argument to constructor of `UnderperformingGroupIssueManager`.
-A 1-D numpy array containing cluster labels for each sample in the dataset.
+        "cluster_ids": # A 1-D numpy array containing cluster labels for each sample in the dataset.
 If passed, these cluster labels are used for determining the underperforming group.
     }

 .. note::